arkency/event-bus/README.md

 # Event Bus

-Simple eventing bus for your JavaScript application.
+Simple event bus for your JavaScript application.

 # Usage